sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 4. Keep a reference to which vCard property maps to what information in the model.

-Now when something changes in a model (e.g.: a user changes an email address)
+Now when something changes in a model (e.g.: a user changes an email address in your UI.)

 1. Model receives change (email address updated)
 2. Find the property in the vCard that originally mapped to the information in